Wang Ying (Water Margin): Joining Liangshan

 On the Lantern Festival night, Song Jiang, who is then living in Hua Rong's house, goes outdoor to enjoy the celebrations.
 Liu Gao's wife spots him and lies to her husband that Song has abducted and almost raped her at Mount Qingfeng.
 Believing his wife, Liu orders Song Jiang arrested.
 After Hua Rong rescued Song by force, Liu seeks help from Murong Yanda, the governor of Qingzhou, which oversees Qingfeng Fort.
 Huang Xin, who is sent to handle the matter, lures Hua to a feast and captures him.
 Meanwhile, Liu has re-arrested Song as he tried to sneak to Mount Qingfeng.

-When Huang Xin is taking Song Jiang and Hua Rong back to Qingzhou, the bandits of Mount Qingfeng waylay the convoy, rescue the two prisoners, and kill Liu Gao.
-The bandits later defeat an army sent from Qingzhou led by Qin Ming and seize Mrs Liu after breaking into Qingfeng Fort.
+When Huang Xin is taking Song Jiang and Hua Rong back to Qingzhou, the bandits of Mount Qingfeng waylay the convoy, rescue the two prisoners, and kills Liu Gao.
+The bandits later defeat an army sent from Qingzhou led by Qin Ming and seizes Mrs Liu after breaking into Qingfeng Fort.
 Wang Ying again intends to keep Mrs Liu, but is prevented by Song Jiang and Yan Shun, who kills the woman whom they believe would cause harm to Wang.
 Song promises to find Wang, who nearly clashed with Yan, a more suitable woman to be his wife.
 As Qingzhou is likely to send a larger force, Song Jiang suggests that the group decamp to join Liangshan Marsh.
 Wang Ying is thus absorbed into the larger stronghold.